blynkkk/blueprints/MyriotaHyperPulse/Readme.md

 ## Step 5 — Add the Destination to the Device

 1. In Myriota Device Manager, open your HyperPulse device (from Step 3).
+In the Desitination section click the + and add the destination created in the previous step.

 ![Myriota Device Manager Device Destination](Images/DeviceDestination.png)